 - Public financing could help you bridge the funding gap; where early-stage startups struggle to raise capital from private investors

 There are risks, of course.
-You might sink time into an unsuccessful application, or face an audit or enquiry for submitting an erroneous claim.
+You might sink time into an unsuccessful application, or face an audit or HMRC Enquiry for submitting an erroneous claim.
 But government funding is ultimately there to help you.
 And most schemes are generous enough to warrant your time and attention.

 So, with that, let’s look at which schemes you should be applying to, and when.